-Whether it is SARS, H1N1, Ebola, or, now, the Zika virus, emerging infectious diseases continue to challenge public health experts.
+Whether it is Ebola, Zika, or, now, the coronavirus, emerging infectious diseases continue to challenge public health experts.
 Often, when a new outbreak begins, treatments and vaccines aren’t yet available.
 Sometimes communication is all we have to effectively respond in real time to contain emergency health threats.

 The Johns Hopkins Center for Communication Programs provides expertise on strategic health communication focusing on prevention measures, preparedness, containment, crisis management and risk communication during an emerging disease outbreak.